Our Upcoming Events

 The Bureau of Field Operations provides day-to-day police services, including response to emergency and non-emergency calls, preliminary investigations and evidence collection, community-oriented problem solving, and crime-fighting efforts.

 An interactive version of the Oakland Police Areas map is accessible here.
 By entering any Oakland address, you can learn its Police Area and Community Policing Beat.

 click on this map to see Oakland's 5 police areas

 Each Area has its own webpage, accessible through the links below.

 If you would like to find the officer who is assigned to your neighborhood or business location, use this Community Policing Beat Map of the City to find what area and beat you live in.
 You can enlarge the map to read street names.

 Problem-solving officers have been assigned to work with community members to help solve neighborhood issues.
-The Problem-Solving Officer Directory lists the commanding sergeant and specific problem-solving officer assigned to every community policing beat and corresponding Neighborhood Crime Prevention Councils.
+The Community Resource Officer Directory lists the commanding sergeant and specific problem-solving officer assigned to every community policing beat and corresponding Neighborhood Crime Prevention Councils.